Rank in judo: United Kingdom

-A practitioner must be at least fifteen before being eligible to grade for black belt.
+In the United Kingdom a red belt is used between the white and yellow belts to signify full membership of the home Country's national Judo governing body i.e. JudoScotland, Welsh Judo, Northern Ireland Judo and in England, British Judo (BJA).
+A practitioner must be at least fifteen before being eligible to grade for Shodan black belt 1st dan.
+The British Judo Association Kyu Grade system is as follows:

 United States

-In the United States only senior players (usually those age 16 and over) are allowed to earn dan levels, signified by wearing a black belt.
-The United States Judo Federation (USJF) and United States Judo Association (USJA) recognize dan grades awarded by the other organization.
-Advanced kyū levels can be earned by both seniors and juniors (children under the age of about 16) and are signified by wearing belts of various colours other than black.
-The order of belt colours can vary from dōjō to dōjō, depending on the dōjō's organizational affiliation.
+In the United States, only seniors (usually age 16 and older) are allowed to earn the dan levels, signified by wearing the same belts.
+The United States Judo Federation (USJF) and United States Judo Association (USJA) both recognize the same dan grades.
+Advanced kyū levels can be earned by both seniors and juniors (children under the age of 16) and are signified by wearing belts of various colors other than black, coral, or red.
+The order of belt colors can vary from dōjō to dōjō, depending on the dōjō's organizational affiliation.

 Seniors

-For senior players, both the USJF and the USJA specify six kyū, as listed in the table.
-The USJA requires "Beginners" (not a kyū) to wear a white belt until they test for yellow belt.
-The USJA also recommends wearing a patch specifying the practitioner's level.
-This is true for both kyū and dan levels.
+For seniors, both the USJF and the USJA specify six kyū ranks, as listed in the table.
+In a similar manner to Brazilian Jiu Jitsu, The USJA requires "Beginners" (not yet qualified as a kyū) to wear a beginning white belt until they test for yellow belt.
+The USJA also recommends that a patch is worn, specifying the practitioner's level for both kyū and dan levels.

 Juniors

-The USJF Juniors ranking system specifies ranks to 11th kyū (jūichikyū).
-The USJA Juniors ranking system specifies twelve levels of kyū rank, beginning with "Junior 1st Degree" (equivalent to jūnikyū, or 12th kyū) and ending with "Junior 12th Degree" (equivalent to ikkyū).
+The USJF Junior ranking system specifies ranks up to 11th kyū (jūichikyū).
+The USJA Junior ranking system specifies twelve levels of kyū rank, beginning with "Junior 1st Degree" (equivalent to jūnikyū, or 12th kyū) and ending with "Junior 12th Degree" (equivalent to ikkyū).
 As with the senior practitioners, the USJA recommends that juniors wear a patch specifying their rank.

-When a USJA Junior reaches the age of 17, their conversion to Senior rank is:
+When a USJA Junior reaches age 16 or 17, their conversion to Senior rank is: